10 RV Kitchen Must-Haves that Make RV Living Easy

 We love this gadget for boondockers because the wattage required to run this type of blender is substantially less than other blenders.

-BONUS: The beaker doubles as a measuring cup and is easy to drink smoothies right out of (no extra dishes)!
+BONUS: The beaker doubles as a measuring cup and is easy to drink smoothies from (no extra dishes)!

 With limited storage space, you’ll want to choose RV utensils that are simple and versatile to cover many different jobs in the kitchen.

 There are so many specialty kitchen tools available you might have to remind yourself that most tasks can be done with just a few tools.
-Lemon squeezers, zoodle makers, jar openers, etc., will all take up extra space in your tiny kitchen.
+A lemon squeezer, apple corer, zoodle maker, jar opener, etc., will all take up extra space in your tiny kitchen.

 Here are a few utensil items we like to stay clutter-free in the kitchen while still cooking all kinds of great meals.